KeyboardInterrupt/awesome-little-online-helpers/README.md

 - [regular expressions 101](https://regex101.com/) - A great online tool for writing and testing Regular expressions.
 - [YAML Multiline Strings](https://yaml-multiline.info/) - Find the right syntax for your YAML multiline strings.
 - [gitignore.io](https://www.toptal.com/developers/gitignore) - Create useful .gitignore files for your project.
+- [README.so](https://readme.so/) - Simple editor that allows you to quickly add and customize all the sections you need for your project's readme.md file.

 ### IT Administration